teancom/codex/aws.md

 The first starts the background process that will be checking if it's time to begin the teardown.
 The second will shutdown the background process.

-## Prepare Bastion Host
+## Bastion Host

-The bastion host is an access point virtual machine that your IaaS instrumentation layer (probably Terraform) should have provisioned for you.
-As such, you probably will need to consult with your IaaS provider to figure out what IP address the bastion host can be accessed at.
-For example, on AWS, find the `bastion` EC2 instance and note its Elastic IP address.

-You're going to need to SSH into the bastion host (as the `ubuntu` user), and unfortunately, that is also provider-specific.
-In AWS, you'll just SSH to the Elastic IP, using the private half of the EC2 keypair you generated.
-Other IaaS's may have other requirements.
+For our purposes, the bastion host is the initial jumpbox server from which we'll begin to create our `infra` network.
+From this entry-point we'll be creating a BOSH Director, installing services such as vault, shield, bolo and concourse.

+These services will allow use to manage each of the environments that are built as a result of this first `infra` environment.

+![Bastion Host Overview][bastion_overview]

+### Public IP Address

+How do you get the IP address for it? there are two ways, terraform output and through the ec2 console.
+What are we going to do on it? all the things... need a diagram of How does it fit into the overall architecture of the system?

 ### Verify Keypair